LondonGophers/admin/meeting_notes/2019-05-07-organiser-catchup/README.md

   * Any remaining money at the end of the period will go towards scholarships for people in the community to attend go conferences
   * Finalising wording on PR together as a group
   * Will try and ensure that introductions are kept to a maximum of 2 minutes
-    * Aware that a long sponsorship introductions could be uncofortable to sit through
+    * Aware that a long sponsorship introductions could be uncomfortable to sit through
   * Would be nice to start offering to help with travel for speakers in the UK

 **Decision**: Documented decisions here [Sponsorship](../../sponsorship/README.md).